Faculty of Business and Law

 The Faculty of Business and Law HDR Hubs are fully equipped facilities designed to foster a supportive and collaborative research environment for our higher degree by research (HDR) students.
 The Hubs consist of working areas, printing areas, meeting rooms and a common room.
 They are equipped with fast Wi-Fi connectivity, multifunction copying and printing services and storage lockers.

-The Hubs are located at Enterprise Unit 4 (E4), DeLaeter Way, Technology Park (see map below) and Level 1, Building 407 (access from outside the building, opposite carpark) on the Perth campus and both are accessible 24 hours a day, seven days a week.
+The Hub is located at Enterprise Unit 4 (E4), DeLaeter Way, Technology Park (see map below) and is accessibly 24 hours a day, seven days a week.

 If you’re a Business and Law student you can apply for general access to the Hub, which will allow you to use most of the common facilities 24 hours a day, seven days a week.

-If you’re based overseas, interstate or regional and you plan to visit the Perth campus, you can apply for general access to the Hub for the duration of your visit.
+If you’re base overseas, interstate or regional and you plan to visit the Perth campus, you can apply for general access to the Hub for the duration of your visit.

 Workspaces in the Higher Degree by Research Hubs are available to all Business and Law HDR students on a hot desk basis only.
 No workspace is allocated for the exclusive use of an individual student.
 All workspaces are available on a first come, first served basis.